abyanmajid/info1111-project-cc18-2/changes/README.md

 # Changes

-Only make modifications to the texfile in this directory.
+Only make modifications to the `main.tex` in this directory.